 Itinerary 07.
 Nagarkot, Dhulikhel & Balthali Hike

 In fact, hiking around the hills of the Kathmandu Valley is one of the greatest ways to experience the Himalayas without having to rough it in the wilderness.
-This hiking is the popular hiking nearby the capital city, Kathmandu with the traditional and rural villages, lifestyle, culture, food, and many more.
+This hiking is popular hiking nearby the capital city, Kathmandu with the traditional and rural villages, lifestyle, culture, food, and many more.
 The hike features hills filled with terraced farmlands and the majestic mountains view as the backdrop.
 You don’t have to go very far from Kathmandu to have a beautiful rural hiking experience.
 This famous hiking begins just outside of Kathmandu and leads you along paths just outside the valley.
 Anyone seeking other methods to appreciate Nepal’s natural beauty without committing to weeks spent in the mountains.
 The journey from Nagarkot, Dhulikhel to Balthali is possibly one of the favorite short treks and excellent day hikes Nepal has to offer.

 Day 01: Arrival in Kathmandu